 NPS® aims to collect customer feedback in a concise form with a single question.
 “How likely are you to recommend this product/brand/service to your friends or colleagues?” depending on the response rate, the business can decide how well they are faring in serving customers.

 The unique trait about NPS is that, although it is a measure of customer satisfaction, it is not an absolute indication of business performance.

 Rather, it indicates areas where the business can improve its offerings to sustain loyal customers, turn delusional customers into loyal ones and to convert detractors into passive customers.

 NPS® surveys receive their responses in textual form as well.
 In addition to the standard question, most surveys are also accompanied by open-ended questions that allow the customer to write at length their feedback about the product or service.

 Analyze all survey responses without sampling

 Imagine running an NPS survey and getting thousands of responses.
 It is almost impossible and also unproductive to go through each response manually.
-Sampling of responses is also not recommended since responses that portray serious flaws in the product might be missed out.
+A sampling of responses is also not recommended since responses that portray serious flaws in the product might be missed out.

 Categorization of survey responses

 The purpose of Net Promoter Score® is to categorize users based on their loyalty into promoters, passives, and detractors.
 From a business perspective, user responses must be also further segmented.

 That calls for identifying a common pattern of responses — a common theme that every customer talks about is happy or unhappy about.